 Shares that count towards ownership requirements include common shares held directly or indirectly, shares in employee benefit plans, and the after-tax value of unvested time-based RSUs.
 Unvested PRSUs, vested/unexercised SARs, and unvested SARs do not count toward ownership requirements.
 Qualifying shares are valued based on our average closing stock price for the last twenty trading days of each year.
 Once the required ownership level is met as of any annual measurement date, an executive is deemed to be in ongoing compliance with the guidelines as long as he or she continues to own at least the same number of qualifying shares as when the guideline was originally achieved.
-Ownership guidelines apply until the executive resigns or retires, except that the target ownership requirement is reduced by 10% per year over the five-year period starting upon the attainment of age 60, to allow for portfolio diversification.
 If an executive fails to achieve the guidelines within the designated five-year compliance period, the Committee has the discretion to take any action deemed appropriate.
-As of December 31, 2022, all covered NEOs met the ownership guidelines with the exception of Ms. Chadwick who has until 2025 to meet the guideline requirement.
+As of December 31, 2023, all covered NEOs met the ownership guidelines.
 All non-employee directors have met the ownership guidelines and all non-employee directors who have been directors for at least one year own Company stock.